-Bo Nickal recently took the stage at United States President Donald Trump’s Pennsylvania rally, along with fellow MMA fighter Anthony Cassar, where Nickal recalled visiting the White House in 2019 as a collegiate wrestler with Penn State after winning the NCAA championships.
-Nickal revealed what the interaction was like with President Trump and explained how it came full circle all these years later.
+Bo Nickal recently took the stage at Donald Trump’s Pennsylvania rally and recalled visiting the White House in 2019 as a collegiate wrestler with Penn State after winning the national championship.
+Nickal explained what his interaction with Trump was like and how this was a full-circle moment.

-In 2019, President Trump held a special NCAA Champions Day where all NCAA champions, representing various sports, were invited to the White House.
-Penn State wrestling was among the teams honored after winning the 2019 NCAA D1 Wrestling Championships that year, and as one of the program’s biggest winners, Bo Nickal attended the event alongside his teammates Jason Nolf, Mason Manville, and many more, and interacted with the president.
+In 2019, Trump held a special NCAA Champions Day, during which NCAA champions from various sports were invited to the White House.
+Penn State’s wrestling team was among those honored after winning the wrestling championships.
+As one of the program’s biggest names, Nickal attended the event alongside teammates Jason Nolf, Mason Manville, and many others, and interacted with the president.

 Reflecting on that moment during his speech at the president’s P.A. rally, Nickal spoke about how the president encouraged his transition from wrestling to MMA.

-“I told Trump when I was done wrestling, I was gonna fight.
-And he asked me, do you need a manager?” said Nickal (5:44)
+“I told Trump when I was done wrestling, I was gonna fight. he asked me, ‘do you need a manager?'” said Nickal (5:44)

 “Fast forward 7 years; I’m fighting on the White House lawn.
 I look at my corner, and President Trump is right next to it.
 It felt to me like he was in my corner.
 That was so special.”